First Year Cross-Border Founder: Every Decision Map

 With foundation decisions in place (or, more commonly, partially in place), revenue begins to flow.
 The decisions made in month 3-4 establish the income architecture — how money enters the business and how it is classified.

 Payment processing setup.
 Stripe, Wise, PayPal, direct bank transfer.
 The processor choice determines the currencies available, the countries that can be served, the fee structure, and the documentation generated.
 A Stripe account connected to a US LLC and a US bank account creates a specific income trail — one that Stripe reports to the IRS via 1099-K. A Wise Business account creates a different trail.
+For a deeper comparison of payment processor trade-offs, see Stripe vs Paddle vs Lemon Squeezy.
 The processor is not just a tool for receiving money; it is a documentation system that generates records visible to tax authorities, banks, and compliance reviewers.

 First client contracts.
 The first invoice is more than a billing document.
 It establishes a pattern.
 The way the service is described, the currency used, the entity name on the invoice, the tax treatment applied — all of these create a precedent.
 The invoice trail analysis details how a single invoice can be classified differently across jurisdictions, with cascading implications for tax treatment and withholding.